glh23/VoxTea/README.md

 Many people feel uncomfortable putting there image online but a audio only social media will enable others to engaged with social media.

 # How to run from VS Code
- - Navigate to the VoxTea/voxtea directory.
+ - Navigate to the voxtea directory.
  - Run "docker-compose down -v && docker-compose up -d --build" which will run all the docker containers

 # Required tools